 I can relate to that feeling very deeply.
 Who doesn’t want to curl up next to the fire in their favorite sweater, an aromatic cup of tea in hand, and doze away?
 Especially with the array of obstacles life’s constantly throwing in the way.
 Honestly, just knowing about the existence of learned helplessness inspires an extra measure of helplessness in me.

 But!
 Alas!
 We must remember this concept of learned helplessness is closely related to self-fulfilling prophecy, which can be used positively.
-An example of this is the Rosenthal-Jacobson study, in which teachers’ positive expectations led to enhanced performance from the students[16].
+An example of this is the Rosenthal-Jacobson study, in which teachers’ positive expectations led to enhanced performance from the students[16]

 This concept of positive framing and self-fulfilling prophecy is full of potential.
 Just think of when you overheard someone say you were kind or good or smart…then suddenly you wanted more than ever to be kind or good or smart.
 You received extra fuel to do so.
 Their comment didn’t abruptly change reality, but it inspired you to change it.
 Thupten Jinpa, the Dalai Lama’s translator, said, “And if we tell ourselves a different story of who we are, then the chances are that we're going to try to act in accordance with that story.”[18]
-I want to be able to be intentional in including compassion, hope, and possibility for change in my stories, maybe especially when I'm feeling helpless.

 - - - - - - - - - -